“The ‘good old times’ – all times when old are good. “- Byron

 I also like ruins for the same reasons I like Game of Thrones.
 They’re a hefty dose of fantasy-like escapism and time travel.
 George R.R.
 Martin’s books are thick with ruins.
 Indeed, much of Game of Thrones was filmed at ancient moldering castles to capture a magical time.

 The particular ruins that were my target on my recent road trip in Andalusia were 5,000 years old and located in the Spanish-Baroque village of Antequera.
 The white pueblo village unexpectedly stole my heart.
 It lured me in, like a fish on a hook, with its swoonful scenery and amazing architecture.

 I had no choice but to stay and absorb all its secrets.

 Antequera’s UNESCO Dolmens

 One of Antequera’s most intriguing secrets is its ancient megaliths.
 They were declared a UNESCO World Heritage Site in 2016.
-The megaliths, or dolmens, are definitely an under appreciated UNESCO site, perhaps because it's so new.
+The megaliths, or dolmens, are definitely an under appreciated UNESCO site, perhaps because it’s so new.

 Antequera’s Bronze Age dolmens are among the oldest things on the planet.
 They’re essentially Spain’s Stonehenge.
 The dolmens were discovered between 1903-05 by the brothers Antonio and José Viera of Antequera.